moneymanagerex/moneymanagerex/README.md

 - Reminders for recurring bills and deposits
 - Budgeting and cash flow forecasting
 - Simple one click reporting with graphs and charts
-- Import data from any CSV format, QIF
+- Import data from CSV and QIF formats
 - [Custom Reports](https://github.com/moneymanagerex/general-reports#general-reports)
-- Does not require an install: can run from a USB key
+- Does not require installation: can run from a USB or flash drive
 - Non-Proprietary [SQLite](https://www.sqlite.org/) Database with AES Encryption
 - [International language support](https://crowdin.com/project/moneymanagerex)